Meaning And Definition Of Human Resource Development

-1. Introduction to Human Resource Development
+Meaning of Human Resource Development

-In simple terms, HRD aims to:
+In simple terms, HRD means:

 -